 And this is more than just a recipe, friends.
 While in the throes of my cookie obsession, I did a lot of research and experimentation with different techniques, because I’m sure you can imagine, I wanted the most perfect result.
 So here’s everything I learned.
 There’s no one I’d rather share it with than you 😉

 The flavor of the cookie is very chocolatey.
 I am not one to shy away from bold chocolate flavor.
 If you’ve read my Simply Perfect Chocolate Cupcake post, or my Simply Perfect Brownie post, then you already know this about me.
 This cookie has a deep, dark, chocolate flavor from all the cocoa (almost like an Oreo).
 It’s a little less sweet.
 I do enjoy eating this cookie plain, but I think it’s even more important not to overdo the sugar when you’re dealing with a cookie that’s going to be iced and/or sprinkled with sugar.
+(If you need an icing recipe for them, I’ve got one right here.)
 It’s all about balance, yo.
 Also, the texture of the cookie is tender, yet sturdy.
 They come out of the oven with a little softness in the center, and a little more crunch around the edges.
 After a few days, they tend to lose the soft quality, so if you prefer a crunchy cookie, you will like that.
 They make a great gift, because of how sturdy they are.
 You can pack them up and ship them, and rest assured that they will arrive in one piece.